 What is the West Downtown Specific Plan?

 The West Downtown Specific Plan will be a community-driven plan that defines a vision for the area and develops a regulatory framework for future development and public improvements.
 The Specific Plan Area is generally bounded by Ygnacio Valley Road at the north, California Boulevard at the east, Olympic Boulevard at the south, and I-680 at the west.
 Approximately one-third of the Plan Area is currently developed with residential uses (houses, apartments, etc.), one-third with commercial uses (offices, stores, etc.), and one-third with civic/community uses (churches, the BART station, etc.).
 Click here for a map of the Plan Area

 This important plan will focus on making it easier to walk and bike between the BART station and downtown; and plan for new homes and businesses between Olympic Boulevard and the BART station, while preserving the Almond-Shuey neighborhood.

 What has happened so far?

 The City has assembled a 13-member Citizens Advisory Committee (CAC) to be a voice for residents, businesses, and community groups, and to provide feedback for this community-driven plan.
-The CAC held its first of seven meetings on June 12, 2012, and will continue meeting through the end of 2014.
+The CAC held its first of ten meetings on June 12, 2012, and will continue meeting through fall of 2014.

 Also in June of 2012, the consultant team conducted a series of small group interviews with 27 "stakeholders" to solicit specific input on the proposed Specific Plan and the challenges and opportunities of the Plan Area.
 These stakeholders represented a broad cross-section of residents, business owners, land owners, service providers, developers, and community groups.